Elopement in Scotland

-Im super lucky to be a wedding photographer in Scotland.
+Im super lucky to be an elopement Scotland photographer.
 I get to spend time in places like Glencoe with cool couples, documenting their big day, creating, laughing, hiking and soaking up the amazing Scottish landscape.

 Also it is generally quieter in Winter, which is great if you are looking for less traffic on those country roads.
 A broader choice of accommodation and solitude at the beauty spots and restaurants, then its worth considering rocking up here in the ‘off-season’ for your Scottish elopement.

-Ive shot weddings and elopements in Glencoe in July in torrential (sideways) rain and gusting wind.
+Ive shot weddings and elopements in Glencoe in July recently in torrential (sideways) rain and gusting wind!
 So working with couples here last year in both November and late December under calm skies, dry air and gentle wind was incredible, and quite welcome!

 Mark and Shauna stayed at the beautiful Glencoe house, a wonderfully situated accommodation a stones throw from Glencoe village and with magnificent views out on to the hills of Ballachulish and Moidart.

 Both Whisky lovers, the day started with a dram in hand and some quiet preparations before the legal part of the day.